Accepting and declining Awards

 Step two: thank you letter and bio

-Your scholarship offer letter will tell you whether you need to do this.
-Many scholarships awarded by the Faculty of Fine Arts and Music have living donors and all have reporting requirements.
-It is very important that you submit a thankyou letter if the offer asks you to do so as this will often have an impact upon the future of the scholarship.
-Once written, upload your letter during Step Three.
+Your award offer letter will tell you whether you need to do this.
+Many awards given by the Faculty of Fine Arts and Music have living donors and all have reporting requirements.
+It is very important that you submit a thankyou letter if the offer asks you to do so as this will often have an impact upon the future of the award.

 Instructions on what to put in a thank you letter and artistic biography are in this document; How to write a thank you letter (PDF 86 KB)